-In the last months, Vital Nodes has carried out various workshops with urban node cities across Europe (the 8+1 urban nodes of tier 1) as part of work packages 2 and 3, which are closely related to each other and which will be follow-up in work package 4 that addresses the tier 2 and tier 3 urban nodes.
+Vital Nodes has carried out and is still carrying out various workshops with urban node cities across Europe (the 1-18 urban nodes of tier 1 and tier 2) as part of work packages 2, 3 and 4, which are closely related to each other.
 In deliverable D3.3 the outcomes of the tier 1 workshops are discussed in the form of recommendations to the EC (NB: D3.1 was issued earlier and provided the preliminary outcomes for the first urban node Vienna).
-In deliverable D2.2 an overview of good practices and their (potential) impacts is given - which could be coined as a 'catalogue' of solutions and their impacts .
+In deliverable D2.2 an overview of good practices and their (potential) impacts is given - which could be coined as a 'catalogue' of solutions and their impacts.
 These practices are based upon desk research, elaboration and validation before - in and after workshops in the first 8+1 nodes (tier 1) as well as on Polis and Eurocities conferences / focus groups.
-The current report, deliverable D2.3, provides a synthesis.
+The deliverable D2.3 has provided a synthesis: it grouped the solutions captured in the (desk) research phase regarding the tier 1 urban nodes.
+This grouping enabled to provide communalities between solutions, and to derive therefrom good practices and advice.